oroinc/crm/README.md

 **Update database structure**

-MySql, Postgres and other db engines use aditional indexes for sulltext search.
+MySql, Postgres and other db engines use additional indexes for fulltext search.
 To create this indexes use console command

     php app/console oro:build-fulltext